The Mary-Jo Dionne Productions Fund was created to support local children living in poverty or fighting critical illness.

 - Island #5: Terry Fox PROFYLE which aims to positively impact health outcome for kids

-In 2019, we will be raising funds specifically to put shoes on the feet of this city's most in-need children via The Millipede Project (learn more below).
+In 2019 and beyond, we will raise funds specifically to put shoes on the feet of this city's most in-need children via The Millipede Project (learn more below).
 In 2018 alone, 600 children received footwear on account of your generosity.
 Many thanks!

 Give to this Fund